ACM40960/project-divya-dwivedi-ucd/README.md

 ## Detection of Covid-19 using Chest X-Ray

+This project aims to leverage chest X-ray images to develop a predictive model for COVID-19 diagnosis.
+By analyzing the characteristics and patterns observed in these images, the model seeks to accurately predict whether a patient is diagnosed with COVID-19.
+The proposed approach offers the potential for a faster and more accessible diagnostic method, especially in areas where RT-PCR testing resources may be limited.

 ### Background:

 The first documented instance of a highly transmissible illness caused by the Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) was detected in Wuhan, China, in December 2019.
 This project aims to leverage chest X-ray images to develop a predictive model for COVID-19 diagnosis.
 The need for auxiliary diagnostic tools increased as there are no accurate automated toolkits available.
 Recent findings obtained using radiology imaging techniques suggest that such images contain salient information about the COVID-19 virus.
 Application of advanced artificial intelligence (AI) techniques coupled with radiological imaging offers the potential for a faster and more accessible diagnostic method, especially in areas where RT-PCR testing resources may be limited.